Kerlyn is a proud Filipina who loves to share her culture with others, including recipes and more.

-This song is all about the true essence of Christmas – the birth of Jesus Christ – and how the Filipinos honor the event by doing good things towards neighbors and families.
+This song is all about the true essence of Christmas—the birth of Jesus Christ—and how Filipinos honor the event by doing good things towards neighbors and families.

 3. Himig ng Pasko

-The tune of this song is certainly mellow, lending the feeling of charm to it.
+The tune of this song is certainly mellow, lending a feeling of charm to it.

 4. Kampana ng Simbahan

-Filipinos traditionally attend dawn masses that start as early as 3 a.m. each morning from December 16 to December 24 every year.
+Filipinos traditionally attend dawn masses that start as early as three a.m. each morning.
+This occurs from December 16 to December 24 every year.